Design and Implementation of Low Complexity Reconfigurable Filtered-OFDM based LDACS: Proposed Filter Design

 \item \textit{Filter II:} This sub-filter removes the unwanted central subband from the frequency response of interpolated Filter I. This filter is designed with order $26$ having interpolation factor $(M)$ of 2, and the filter response $H_{II}(z)$ can be expressed as,

-The passband and stopband edge frequencies of Filter II are based on the resultant edge frequencies in the interpolated frequency response of Filter I and can be represented as $Fp_{2}=\frac{F_{m}}{2}$ and $Fs_{2}=1- Fp_{2}$ respectively, where $F_{m}$ is a reference frequency whose value is chosen based on the supported transmission BWs. \item \textit{Filter III:} This sub-filter removes the unwanted highpass subband from the cascaded frequency response of Filter I and Filter II, i.e., $H_{I}(z).H_{II}(z)$.
-It's edge frequencies are based on the resultant edge frequencies in the cascaded frequency response.
-The passband and stopband edge frequencies for Filter III can be represented as $Fp_{3}=\frac{F_{m}}{4}$ and $Fs_{3}=1- Fp_{3}$ respectively.
+The passband and stopband edge frequencies of Filter II are based on the resultant edge frequencies in the interpolated frequency response of Filter I and can be represented as $Fp_{2}=\frac{F_{m}}{2}$ and $Fs_{2}=1- Fp_{2}$ respectively, where $F_{m}$ is a reference frequency whose value is chosen based on the supported transmission BWs.

+\item \textit{Filter III:} This sub-filter has order $14$ and removes the unwanted highpass subband from the cascaded frequency response of Filter I and Filter II, i.e., $H_{I}(z).H_{II}(z)$.
+The passband and stopband edge frequencies for Filter III are based on the resultant edge frequencies in the cascaded frequency response and can be represented as $Fp_{3}=\frac{F_{m}}{4}$ and $Fs_{3}=1- Fp_{3}$ respectively.
 It has the most relaxed transition BW and the most stringent stopband attenuation specification among the three sub-filters.
 The frequency response of this filter $H_{III}(z)$ can be represented as,

 \end{enumerate}